 Holy Cross Church

 is at the end of Jubilee Close, Palmarsh, Hythe CT21 6NQ.
 It is a small mission church built in 1958 for the people in the west of the town.
-It is a lovely, accessible and friendly building with a smaller but dedicated congregation.
+It is a lovely, accessible and friendly building.

 The church can be made available for community use and events at low cost.
 Please contact the parish office for more information.